 We then met for an initial conversation in a café near Châtelet, where we got to know each other, discussed important points and concluded the contract.
 Then there was a hard lockdown in Paris from mid-March 2020 and we couldn't start looking.
 How did you feel at that time in your apartment, which you really wanted to leave?

 Yes...it was difficult.
 It was absolutely impossible to plan when the move could happen.
 But the fact appealed to me that we were always in contact with each other.
 That's why I always had the feeling that something would come.
 And that's exactly what happened.

 Note: I was also happy to be able to keep Sandra as a customer at that moment, because of course I would have been accommodating due to the extreme situation and would have cancelled the contract.
 Covid-19 is a problem for a lot of people.

-After many weeks, we were finally able to start looking for a flat.
+After many weeks, we were finally able to start looking for an apartment.
 To put it briefly: I did the research and the viewings because you couldn't be there for professional reasons.
-You always received pictures and video footage of the viewings, once you were able to join in via video, and afterwards I always addressed the conspicuous features as well as the advantages and disadvantages of the respective flats.
+You always received pictures and video footage of the viewings, once you were able to join in via video, and afterwards I always addressed the conspicuous features as well as the advantages and disadvantages of the respective apartments.

 Only from the outside I heard a lot of negative things.
-"You can't let a stranger look for the flat!".
+"You can't let a stranger look for an apartment!".
 But I always had a good feeling, I trusted in you.

 We both liked the swinging door directly